KabriAcid/bever/admin-prompt.md

 - Skeletons should match the design system (colors, border radius, spacing) and provide a smooth loading experience.
 - Ensure loading states are handled gracefully, with transitions from skeleton to actual data.

+## Animations & Transitions

+- Use Framer Motion for smooth transitions and animations throughout the admin dashboard (page transitions, modal open/close, skeleton fade-in, etc.).
+- Buttons should display a simple spinning icon (loader) when clicked and performing async actions, for clear feedback and improved UX.
+- All animations should be subtle, fast, and consistent with the design system.

 ## Additional Requirements

 - **Protected Routes:** All admin pages must be protected by authentication.